jeffyujf/YuJiangfan/index.md

 [07/2019] Our paper has been selected to be Top 50 physics articles published in 2018 from Nature Communication (rank 8th).

-[06/2019] Our paper has been accepted in <i>IEEE Robotics and Automation Letters</i>.

 [04/2019] Our paper has been accepted in <i>ACS Nano</i>.
 First paper on materials/nanotechnology as a first or co-first author!

-[02/2019] One paper is formally published in <i>IEEE/ASME Transaction on Mechatronics</i>

-[11/2018] I have been shortlisted for Hong Kong Young Scientist Award (total 3 researchers), but unfortunally missed the award.
-Keep going!

-[07/2018] I successfully passed my PhD thesis defenses.

-[07/2018] One paper has been accepted in <i>Nature Communications</i>.
-This work has been highlighted in <i>Nature News, Nature Video</i> and many media including <i>CNN</i>.

-[04/2018] My paper has been accepted in <i>the International Journal of Robotics Research</i>.
-Many thanks to the appreciation of reviewers and the support of the editor!

-[04/2017] My paper has been accepted in <i>IEEE Transactions on Robotics</i>.

 # Selected Journal Publications